PojavLauncherTeam/gl4es-114-extra/USAGE.md

 * 0 : Default, don't log anything
 * 1 : Log every shader going though the pipeline

+##### LIBGL_VGPU_FORCE
+Force the vgpu shader conversion pipeline to convert every shader.
+* 0 : Default, don't convert #version 100 shaders
+* 1 : Convert every shader, regardless of the #version directive

+##### LIBGL_VGPU_PRECISION
+Override the precision used on the pipeline
+* 0 : Default, no changes are made
+* 1 : Force highp where possible
+* 2 : Force mediump where possible
+* 3 : Force lowp where possible
+Many drivers map lowp to the same precision as mediump

 ##### LIBGL_NOPSA
 Disable the use of the Precompiled Shader Archive
 * 0 : Default: use (and save) the PSA (it's saved on $HOME/.gl4es.psa on linux)